ausseabed/qax/docs/user_manual_qax_MBESGC.rst

 Density grid check
 ^^^^^^^^^^^^^^^^^^^^^^

-Use the mbesgridcheck library to provide information to the user about if the \
-survey grid input adheres to specific requirement

-.. autoclass:: ausseabed.mbesgc.lib.mbesgridcheck.DensityCheck
+This function conducts a check of the number of soundings attributed to individual nodes within a surface and allows the user to set and test for a minimum threshold of soundings per node at a given aggregate for the surface.

 There are two parameters that can be changed to modify the Density Grid check

+.. _mbesgc_density_params:

 ================================================  ====================================
 Parameter                                         Description
 ================================================  ====================================
+Minimum Soundings per node (mspn)                 The minimum number of soundings required per node.
+If the minimum soundings for a node is not met, the node will register as a fail.
+The default for this parameter is 5 soundings per node, or what is specified by the selected :any:`standard <standard>`.
-Minimum Soundings per node (mspn)                 Value of density node threshold Minimum Soundings per node percentage (mspp)      Percentage of nodes required to pass
+Minimum Soundings per node percentage (mspp)      The aggregate number of nodes that are required to pass for the surface to be deemed as a pass overall - expressed as a percentage.
+The default for this parameter is 95%.
 ================================================  ====================================

 Using an example of how to set these parameters based on an IHO Order 1a survey \